-Often times, we rely on our thirst to signal when to drink water, but feeling thirsty is a sign of dehydration.
-To make matters worse, we often try to satisfy that thirst with beverages that don’t hydrate us.
+Often times, you rely on your thirst to signal when to drink water, but feeling thirsty is a sign of dehydration.
+To make matters worse, you might try to satisfy that thirst with beverages that don’t hydrate you.

 A better way to hydrate is to set a smaller water intake goal and work up from there.
-Always checking in on how we feel over the course of the day and week.
+Always checking in on how you feel over the course of the day and week.

 Is drinking a lot of water bad?
 How much is too much?